| | |

 • Coat steak with olive oil, sea salt, and ground black pepper.

-• Toss with olive oil, lime juice, cayenne, and cilantro.
+• Toss with olive oil, lime juice, cayenne, and cilantro in a large bowl.
 Set aside.

-• Heat oil in a 3 quart skillet or saucepan over medium heat.
+• Heat oil in a 3 large skillet or saucepan over medium heat.

 • Fluff rice with a fork, then stir in the chopped cilantro.

-• Wrap flour tortillas in foil and place on grill to warm.
+• Wrap the flour tortillas in foil and place them on the unheated side of the grill to warm them while the steak is grilling.
+Set aside.

-• Unroll each tortillas and top with rice, black beans, grilled steak, lettuce, sour cream, salsa, etc.
+• Unroll each tortillas and top with rice, black beans, grilled steak, lettuce, sour cream, salsa, or any of your favorite toppings.

 Notes